zhiyinl5633/firebase/entries/entry3.md

     * *Right after I killed a bug, another one came.
 Sigh...* Now this time, the ```firebase serve``` command (runs the app) is not working.
 With the help of my classmates, I learned that I have to authenticate c9 on the [Firebase console](https://console.firebase.google.com/u/0/).

 ### Authenticate C9 on Firebase Console
-1. In C9, click on the main.js file, press run(green button) at the top, and copy the URL that your code is running at
+1. In C9, click on the main.js file, press run(green button) at the top, and copy the URL that your code is running at.
-2. Go to the [Firebase console](https://console.firebase.google.com/u/0/) and click on **Authentication** on the left and click on the **SIGN-IN METHOD** tab
+2. Go to the [Firebase console](https://console.firebase.google.com/u/0/) and click on **Authentication** on the left and click on the **SIGN-IN METHOD** tab.

 ![Athenticate C9](../images/auth-c9-1.PNG)

-2. Scroll down, click on **ADD DOMAIN**, and paste the URL that you previously copied as the domain
+2. Scroll down, click on **ADD DOMAIN**, and paste the URL that you previously copied as the domain.
-4. Go back to C9, and run the command ```firebase serve -p $PORT -o $IP``` (*Hmmm... don't this look familiar*) in the command line
+4. Go back to C9, and run the command ```firebase serve -p $PORT -o $IP``` (*Hmmm... don't this look familiar*) in the command line.

 ### Next Steps
-* Figure out how to show notifications on the web chat
+* Figure out how to show notifications on the web chat.
 * Deploy the web chat app
 ---